Why does everyone suddenly want to be a coach?

 Do coaches struggle to make enough to sustain themselves purely because of the competition, though?

-No, competition shouldn’t be the biggest barrier to coaches making a full time living.
-There is still a huge amount of demand for coaching, and growing, which means with some work you can overcome the competition as long as you build a business that stands out.
-I’ve written about this previous posts like this one and will explore further what is required in this post, too
+I do not believe that competition is the biggest barrier to coaches making a full time living.
+There is still a huge amount of demand for coaching, and growing, so you can absolutely overcome the competition as long as you build a business that stands out.

 This is really something to consider, and take a pause in, before your throw your lot in to become a coach.

 When you consider the low barrier to entry for coaches, many new coaches are likely to overstate their coaching abilities.
-Because, if you follow the frameworks for a good coaching conversion, it's easy enough to create breakthrough moments for your clients and see that as proof you’re doing a great job.
+Because, if you follow the frameworks for a good coaching conversion, it's easy enough to create breakthrough moments for your clients and naturally believe that as proof you’re doing a great job.

 But that isn’t enough.